TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/Index.rst

     This requires a running Redis instance (refer to the Redis documentation for help on this) and the PHP extension "redis" to be installed.

-The Redis session storage can be configured with `LocalConfiguration.php` in the `SYS` entry:
+The Redis session storage can be configured with :file:`LocalConfiguration.php` in the `SYS` entry:

 A sample configuration will look like this: